tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 be a proprietary key indicating an authentication mode defined by a vendor named "acme".

-When combined with `mandatory` list, this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behaviour for clients that do not support a given extension.
+When combined with `mandatory` list, this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behavior for clients that do not support a given extension.

 ## Example